Skip to content

 Fork the template repository to start developing your own agent.
 If you are using Visual Studio Code with devcontainers you can simply check out the repository and open it.
 It will ask you to “Reopen in Container” which will launch the development environment.
 If you are not using VSCode you can just manually start the environment with the provided Docker Compose file in the dev folder.

-Communicating with RabbitMQ
+Communicating with the Mock Cloud

 The template comes with a sample Helmholtz Cloud Agent implementation that we will discuss later.
-For now, we will just start the Helmholtz Cloud Agent and test if everything is set up correctly.
-To start the Helmholtz Cloud Agent run this in a shell in the hca_dev container:
+For now, we will just start the mock Helmholtz Cloud and the Helmholtz Cloud Agent and test if everything is set up correctly.

 1